GoldbarGames/GoldbarGames.github.io/_posts/2017-11-18-the-deduction-device.markdown

 Throughout most of the development of *Detective Butler 2* so far, I've been concerned with function over form.
 That is, I started working on the game by prototyping its gameplay.
 Early in development, the visuals don't really matter so much, because eventually they'll be replaced or improved.
 As a game reaches its final development stages, graphical improvements become more common.

 So, with all that said -- it's about time we start looking into graphical improvements, right?
 That includes ways of cleaning up the user interface.
-In today's blog post I'll be explaining what I've done during this past month to improve our graphics, user interface, and even bring down out filesize to less than a third of what it used to be!
+In today's blog post I'll be explaining what I've done during this past month to improve our graphics, user interface, and even bring down our filesize to less than a third of what it used to be!

 ## Graphical Enhancements